SkBlaz/rakun/README.md

 python3 -m pytest tests/test_core_functionality.py
 ```

+Note that you need Py3plex library for both tests to pass!

 ## Usage with editdistance
 Using RaKUn is simple!
 Simply call the main detector method with optional arguments (as described in the paper)